Improving Order with Queues: Introduction

+\begin{theorem}[Optimality of Refined Patience Sort] For every $L$, there exists a sequence of LDS $L$ that cannot be improved to an LDS strictly less than $L - k + 1$ with $k$ parallel queues.
+The sequence has length $\Theta(L^{2k - 1})$. \end{theorem}

-On the other hand, the LDS cannot be reduced below $L/k$ as at least one of the queues must contain at least that many elements from an LDS of the input and elements in the same queue cannot overtake each other.
-This lower bound suggests a natural strategy: distribute the elements of the input sequence to the $k$ queues s.t.\ the LDS of each queue is at most $\lceil L/k \rceil$ and then merge these sequences optimally.
-To this end, we consider the question of merging two queues without increasing the LDS.
-In this context, recall that merging two sorted lists to produce another sorted list is central to efficient sorting algorithms, such as Mergesort~\cite{cormen2022algorithms}.
-The LDS of a sorted list is $1$.
-It is folklore that we can always merge two queues of LDS $1$ to produce a sequence of LDS $1$.
-But what happens if the the two queues have LDS $2$ or more?
+Theorem~\ref{intro:k-queue-thm} does not exclude the existence of an algorithm that reduces for every input $\pi$ the LDS in a way optimal for this instance.
+The LDS can certainly not be reduced below $L/k$, as at least one of the queues must contain at least that many elements from an LDS of the input, and elements in the same queue cannot overtake each other.
+This lower bound suggests a natural strategy: Distribute the elements of the input sequence to the $k$ queues, such that the LDS of each queue is at most $\lceil L/k \rceil$, and then merge these sequences optimally.

+How does one merge non-sorted sequences optimally?
+We make a first step and show how to optimally merge two sequences of LDS $2$; we leave open the general question.
-We show that, there exist two sequences of LDS $2$ that cannot be merged to a sequence of LDS of $2$.
-We further give an algorithm that, given two sequences of LDS $2$, either merges them into a sequence of LDS $2$, or correctly concludes that they can't be merged.
-This is accomplished via a reduction to the {\sc $2$-SAT} problem.

-\begin{theorem} There exist two sequences of LDS $2$ such that they can't be merged into a sequence of LDS $2$.
+\begin{theorem} Two sequences of LDS $2$ can always be merged into a sequence of LDS 3.
+There exist two sequences of LDS $2$ that cannot be merged into a sequence of LDS $2$.

-Further, there is an algorithm that given two sequences of LDS $2$, either merges them into another sequence of LDS $2$, or correctly concludes that this is impossible.
+Further, there is an algorithm that, given two sequences of LDS $2$, either merges them into a sequence of LDS $2$, or demonstrates that this is impossible.
 It can be implemented to run in linear time in $n$, the sum of the length of the two input sequences. \end{theorem}

-Based on this insight, we asked ourselves whether there is an algorithm that partitions a given an input sequence with LDS $4$ into two mergeable sequences.
-We found out that this is not always possible.
-We prove even more generally that for every integer $L$, there exists a sequence LDS $L$ such that it is impossible to reduce the LDS to strictly less than $L - k + 1$ with only $k$ parallel queues.
-Hence, the above simple algorithm is tight, and no other other algorithm (no matter the running time) can do better!
-This lower-bound is unconditional and it is proved via a novel recursive construction.
-It completely characterizes the power of $k$ parallel queues in reducing the LDS of a sequence.

-\begin{theorem} For every $L$, there exist sequences of LDS $L$ which cannot be improved to an LDS strictly less than $L - k + 1$ with only $k$ parallel queues. \end{theorem}
+Polynomial running time can be achieved via a reduction to the {\sc $2$-SAT} problem.
+Linear running time requires additional work.